How to Reduce Shipping Costs

 What is the cheapest way to ship small items?

-USPS First Class Mail is the cheapest option for small packages weighing under 13 ounces, especially if they are thin and flat items.
-For packages weighing over a pound, then USPS Priority Mail is the cheapest option, plus Priority Mail includes insurance and tracking.
+USPS First Class Mail offers the most affordable rates for small packages that weigh under 13 ounces, particularly for thin and flat items.
+For packages exceeding one pound, USPS Priority Mail becomes the most cost-effective choice, as it also provides insurance and tracking services.

 How do businesses offer free shipping?

-The second method is to offer a minimum spend threshold to encourage customers to spend more on your products to receive the free shipments offer.
-This method can make customers spend a bit more than they intended to get the offer, and thus increase your bottom line.
+The second method is to offer a minimum spending threshold to encourage customers to spend more on your products to receive the free shipment offer.
+This method can make customers spend a bit more than they intended to get the offer and thus increase your bottom line.

 The third method is to simply eat the shipping cost yourself in the hope that the offer will increase sales and your profit margin enough to make it worthwhile.